relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 -   Administer the Webex Teams platform for an organization, add user accounts, and so on
 -   Create a Webex teams team, space, and memberships
 -   Search for people in the company
--   Post messages ina Webex teams space
+-   Post messages in a Webex teams space
 -   Get Webex Teams space history or be notified in real time when new messages are posted by others

 &nbsp;